alexaguileralopez/modelling-airbnbs-property-listing-dataset-/README.md

 As the evaluation of all models can be a long running process, a method to find the best model stored locally is also created.
 It does the same comparison but, instead of running the evaluation of all models, it can be run directly and will compare the metrics in the models that have been saved in the models directory.

 ## RESULTS

+## DEEP LEARNING APPROACH

+Making use of the PyTorch library, the same challenges can be tackled using neural networks.
+The file [neural_network.py] contains the framework to train a custom built neural network to predict the Price Night or Number of Rooms on unseen data.

+In this file, there are two classes:
+- A Dataset class, which is used to represent the data that will be used to train, validate and test.
+It acts as an input source for PyTorch's DataLoader.
+The name of the class is AirbnbNightlyPriceRegressionDataset(Dataset).
+- A Torch Neural Network Module class which is responsible for defining the structure and forward pass of the neural network.
+The name of the class is regression_NN(torch.nn.Module).

+The Dataset class is initialised so that it takes the raw data and uses the tabular data functions to clean it and load it as a pandas dataframe.
+Here, is where the label is set.
+The other methods that this class contains are ___getitem__ and __len__, which return a tuple of features and labels and the length of the data respectively.

+The model is built in the regression_NN class, which is responsible for defining the structure and forward pass of the neural network.
+The parameters that are initialised are the hidden layer width, depth and dropout rate of the model as hyperparameters, and the input size as 11 (according to the dataset size).
+The variable layers is also initialised as an empty list which will be appended later.

+The layers of the neural network are created with a for loop, determined by the depth parameter.

+    for i in range(depth):
+        layers.append(torch.nn.Linear(input_size, hidden_layer_width))
+        layers.append(torch.nn.BatchNorm1d(hidden_layer_width)) # Batch Normalisation
+        layers.append(torch.nn.ReLU())
+        layers.append(torch.nn.Dropout(dropout_rate)) # Dropout
+        input_size = hidden_layer_width

+    layers.append(torch.nn.Linear(input_size, 1))
+    self.layers = torch.nn.Sequential(*layers)

+This code creates a neural network model with 'depth' number of hidden layers, where each layer is a linear layer followed by Batch Normalisation, ReLU activation, and Dropout.
+The input size of each layer is equal to the number of neurons in the previous hidden layer ('hidden_layer_width').
+The model's output is a single value, suitable for regression problems.
+Batch Normalisation and Dropout are later additions that have been made to the code, that will be discussed in the results section.

+Other methods have been included such as get_hyperparameters, and calculations of rmse loss and r2 (as in the regression model class outlined previously).
+The most relevant method is 'train'.
+This method takes in a training data loader, a validation data loader, number of epochs and a configuration dictionary.
+The 'train' method performs training using the specified data loaders and training configuration.
+It employs an optimiser chosen based on the configuration(e.g., SGD or Adam) and calculates the MSE loss during the training process.
+The training progress and validation loss are monitored and logged using 'SummaryWriter'.

+The 'get_metrics' method calculates the average RMSE loss, R-squared, and interference latency across the entire dataset.
+It iterates through the data loader, computing predictions, RMSE loss, R-squared for each batch.
+The average metrics are then computed using the cumulative values.

+The save_model_metrics method saves the model, hyperparameters, and performance metrics in separate files within a folder.
+It takes care of handling existing folder names to avoid overwriting previous models.

+Outside of the classes, there are additional functions:

+The generate_nn_configs function generates a specified number of neural network configurations by randomly selecting hyperparameters like optimizer, learning rate, hidden layer width, depth, and dropout rate.

+The find_best_nn function is used to sequentially train multiple models with different configurations and identify the best model based on validation R-squared.
+It saves the best model and its performance metrics in a designated folder called "best_model" to preserve the best-performing model.

+## RESULTS